orochi-network/EIPs/EIPS/eip-bit_based_permission.md

 - Permission and role MUST be defined as an `uint256`
 - Permission MUST be defined as power of two
 - Permission MUST be unique
+- `0` MUST be used for none permission

 An example of define new permissions and roles: